ahmad0303/plant-Disease-Detection/README.md

 ## Results
-The results section in the notebook will display the performance metrics of the trained model, including accuracy, precision, recall, and F1-score.
+The results section in the notebook will display the performance metrics of the trained model, including accuracy, precision, recall, and F1-score. **The model achieved an accuracy of 98%**.
 Visualizations such as confusion matrices and sample predictions are also included to give an intuitive understanding of the model's performance.